-The I7 9700K is the latest high-end CPU from Intel; it came with the Ice Lake architecture which changed the hardware world upside down.
+The I7 9700K is the latest high-end CPU from Intel; it came with the Cannon Lake architecture which changed the hardware world upside down.

 Rumor says that Intel finally started to increase the Cores from their CPU due to AMD’s competitions & the release of AMD Ryzen’s, this theory is further supported due to Intel’s earlier release of the I7 8700K which bumped the cores from 4 to 6 and threads all the way up to 12.
-However, Intel decided to completely crush their competition by releasing the Ice Lake Architecture which features the 10nm+ processing which is a direct improvement of the 14nm process used by older generations.
+However, Intel decided to completely crush their competition by releasing the Cannon Lake Architecture which features the 10nm+ processing which is a direct improvement of the 14nm process used by older generations.
 (Check the FAQ at the bottom of the page for an explanation of the benefits).
 The release of Cannon Lake makes the release of the 8th generation of CPUs (Coffee Lake) to be one of the shortest living generation of the past decade, this means that although the 8th generation is still good in terms of performance they would not be worth the money since not long after the 9th generation was released in the second half of 2018.

 However, Intel didn’t stop there, they didn’t only improve their process technique from 14nm to 10nm but also increase the cores of the I7 9700K from 6 to 8 and threads all the way up to 16, that’s something innovative from Intel, usually these CPUs with high Cores & Threads were pretty much AMD’s trademark.